LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 document node which can then have children or attributes added to it.
 A document created from existing XML character data will be parsed and validated and the resulting document object tree will be created.
-When attempting to create an XML document from existing data, if the data is not valid then a failure will be generated during parsing.
+When attempting to create an XML document from existing data, if the data is not valid, then a failure will be generated during parsing.
 The current `error_msg` will indicate the error that was encountered.